scratchfoundation/scratch-link/Documentation/Bluetooth.md

-# Bluetooth Device Protocol
+# Bluetooth Peripheral Protocol

-This document describes the proposed communication protocol used by a Scratch Extension (or the extension framework) to communicate with a Bluetooth RFCOMM / BR / EDR peripheral using the Scratch Device Manager (SDM).
+This document describes the communication protocol used by a Scratch Extension (or the extension framework) to communicate with a Bluetooth RFCOMM / BR / EDR peripheral using Scratch Link.
 This document builds on the "Network Protocol" document describing the portions of the protocol common to all peripheral types.

-## Proposed Interface (Scratch Extension to Scratch Device Manager)
+## Communication Interface (Scratch Extension to Scratch Link)

-### Initiating Communication with SDM
+### Initiating Communication with Scratch Link

-For Bluetooth (BT) connections, an extension connects to the SDM’s WebSocket server at the path "/scratch/bt".
+For Bluetooth (BT) connections, an extension connects to Scratch Link’s WebSocket server at the path "/scratch/bt".

 ### Initial State

 TODO: describe Bluetooth discovery / filtering parameters.

-JSON-RPC **request** sent from Scratch Extension to SDM to initiate discovery.
+JSON-RPC **request** sent from Scratch Extension to Scratch Link to initiate discovery.
 ```json5
 {
   "jsonrpc": "2.0",     // JSON-RPC version indicator